jhollinger/occams-record/README.md

 * OccamsRecord objects are **purely database rows** - they don't have any instance methods from your Rails models.
 * OccamsRecord queries must specify each association that will be used.
 Otherwise they simply won't be availble.

+OccamsRecord is **not** an ORM or an ActiveRecord replacement.
 For more on the rational behind OccamsRecord, see the Rational section at the end of the README.
 But in short, OccamsRecord is 3x-5x faster, uses 1/3 of the memory, and eliminates the N+1 query problem.
+Use it to solve pain points in your existing ActiveRecord app.

 **BREAKING CHANGE** to `eager_load` in version **0.10.0**.
 See the examples below or [HISTORY.md](https://github.com/jhollinger/occams-record/blob/v0.10.0/HISTORY.md) for the new usage.